imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 This could also be useful to discover the impact of circumstances ("surrounding") (**TODO unify language circumstances, surrounding, context**), where a particular OPCODE can exhibit much different computational burden, depending on where it is located in the program.

-One challenge is how to model OPCODEs with variable parameters (i.e. `SHA3`): they would have unbounded values and also unbounded variance, if not modeled correctly.
+One challenge is how to model OPCODEs with variable size of parameters (i.e. `SHA3`): they would have unbounded values and also unbounded variance, if not modeled correctly.
 We could model as `t = c + a*x`, `c` constant, `x` size, `a` coefficient to model.
 Then, instead of most variance/information about `t`, we want most information on `c` and `a`.

 ### Instrumentation and measurement

 In this section we describe the approach to instrumentation and measurement of sample program execution.
-We assume we're instrumenting and measuring a particular program.

-#### Possible ways of executing w/ instrumentation

-We will execute an EVM/eWASM program, with one chosen form of instrumentation and measurement enabled.
+We will execute an EVM/eWASM program, with one chosen form of instrumentation and measurement enabled:

-1. **instrument** - produces a list of OPCODEs in order of execution.
-This will be used to validate which exact OPCODEs during a single execution of a program.
+1. **instrument** - produces a list of OPCODEs for all instructions executed in a program, along with their relevant arguments (stack, memory).
+This will be used to know what were the instructions executed during a single run of a program.
-2. **measure all** - produces a list of measurements per instruction, in order of execution, _for all instructions in the program_.
+2. **measure all** - (individual instruction measurement) produces a list of measurements per instruction, in order of execution, _for all instructions in the program_.
-3. **measure one** - (optional) produce a single measurement for a chosen instruction, i.e. "measure Nth instruction from start of the program".
+3. **measure one** - (individual instruction measurement, optional) produce a single measurement for a chosen instruction, i.e. "measure Nth instruction from start of the program".
-4. **measure total** - produce a single overarching measurement for the entire program execution.
+4. **measure total** - (whole-program measurement) produce a single overarching measurement for the entire program execution.

 When we speak of measurements, we will be measuring the wall clock time.
 Measurements of CPU cycles using TSC (`RDTSC`, `gotsc` etc.) might be used for validation and comparison.